Keyboard shortcuts

 • Solder and solder flux (or alternatively use rosin core solder).

-• Wire cutter (Or alternatively flush cutters)
+• Wire cutter (or flush cutters)

-• A soldering third hand
+• (Optional) A soldering third hand

 • (Optional) A multimeter to check your connections.